R0bL/DS5500_Project_Repo/README.md

 Link to hugging face: https://huggingface.co/sentence-transformers/all-mpnet-base-v2

-#### 5. Creating a sematic search pipeline between a user query and the text
+#### 5. Creating the embeddings and sematic search pipeline between a user query and the text
 Embedding the chunks: use a pretrained model mpnet-base model

 #### 6. Loading an LLM locally